saiaku-gaming/valhalla-game.se/download.md

 ###Installer

-Sorry, no installer available while we are doing the rewrite to blueprint.
+Sorry, no installer available while we are doing a major rewrite.
 Will be back soon!

 <!-- ###Installer